 Features of Fixed Deposits Account

-The principal purpose of this account is to earn highest interest rate with 0% risk on their investments.
-They tend to gain surplus finds on the amount invested today.
+- The principal purpose of this account is to earn highest interest rate with 0% risk on their investments.
+They tend to gain surplus funds on the amount invested today.

 Make sure you present the fixed deposit receipt while claiming for deductions.